sourcenetwork/docs.source.network/docs/intro.md

 DQL is compatible with GraphQL but features various extensions.

-Read its documentation at [docs.source.network](https://docs.source.network/query-specification/query-language-overview) to discover its filtering, ordering, limiting, relationships, variables, aggregate functions, and other useful features.
+Read the [Query specification](https://docs.source.network/query-specification/query-language-overview) to discover filtering, ordering, limiting, relationships, variables, aggregate functions, and other useful features.

 ## Peer-to-peer data synchronization